Arduino Wireless Control

-Wireless control is much more convenient especially on a significant distance.
+Wireless control is much more convenient, especially at a significant distance.
 Imagine having wires from your controller to your robot!
-Also, making your project portable is essentially saying making it wireless (unless, you still need to plug it on mains).
-In this tutorial, we’ll look at popular methods in achieving arduino wireless control.
+Also, making your project portable is essentially saying making it wireless (unless you still need to plug it on mains).
+In this tutorial, we’ll look at popular methods for achieving Arduino wireless control.

 Control via Bluetooth

 Arguably the most popular wireless control method is through Bluetooth.
 The HC-05 is a cheap Bluetooth module that can accept AT commands.
 Basically, it acts like a serial communication channel except, of course, being wireless.

 The advantage of using Bluetooth is the possibility of adding an Android smartphone to your project.
 If you want to use an iPhone, you can use any Bluetooth Low Energy device which adds a lot of features to the original Bluetooth protocol.